COSC3020/quicksort-pivot-DJReflexive/README.md

 # My Quicksort Pivots Analysis

-If we were just to randomly pick a pivot (which I am lumping in choosing the first element or last element with this), this implies that we know nothing about the data and we are just arbitrarily picking a pivot.
+If we were just to randomly pick a pivot (which I am lumping in choosing the first element or last element in with this), this implies that we know nothing about the data and we are just arbitrarily picking a pivot.
 Calculating the median of three values is already much better because we are actually looking at the data and influencing our decision based on what we see.
 If picking a